Nataraj2001/Realtime-Chat-App/README.md

 # Realtime-Chat-Application

---Realtime chat app using socket.io and vanilla JavaScript This project is a realtime chat application built using Node.js, enabling seamless communication between users.
+--Realtime chat app using socket.io and vanilla JavaScript.

+This project is a realtime chat application built using Node.js, enabling seamless communication between users.
 Leveraging the power of Node.js, this application offers instant messaging capabilities, facilitating real-time interaction and collaboration.
 With its robust backend architecture, users can engage in dynamic conversations, making it ideal for team communication, customer support, or social interaction.

 #### Demo: http://localhost:3000